 While New York is often known for its on-the-go lifestyle, sometimes entertaining at home is just what the doctor ordered — especially in dreary weather.
 But you have to have the right space.

 Life at home often orbits around the kitchen island.
 Long a place to prepare meals or mingle over cocktails, the island is arguably one of the most practical kitchen design elements.
 Now, designers are giving islands a serious upgrade, creating sleek platforms with built-in features that make smart use of space—without sacrificing style.
+You can learn more from the Boss Design, it can perfectly guide you about kitchen design.

 If the cold weather has sparked the urge to entertain indoors, get inspired by some of the latest and greatest kitchen islands, found in a few of the city’s most sought-after luxury residential developments.